QaziSafiya/Uploaddocs-app/README.md

 ## Usage

-Sign Up/Login: Create an account or log in with your existing credentials.
+- **Sign Up/Login**: Create an account or log in with your existing credentials.

-Upload Files: Use the upload button to add files to your drive.
+- **Upload Files**: Use the upload button to add files to your drive.

-Delete Files : onClick the remove button we can delete the file .
+- **Delete Files** : onClick the remove button we can delete the file .

-Grid Layout : flexible to see the grid and simple layout on click the grid button
+- **Grid Layout** : flexible to see the grid and simple layout on click the grid button